 In accordance with Montgomery County Code Section 22A-21(c), on September 24, 2018, the Planning Department referred a copy of the variance request to the County Arborist in the Montgomery County Department of Environmental Protection for a recommendation prior to acting on the request.
-Since no recommendations were received in response, approval of the Arborist is assumed.
+The Arborist has not provided comments, thus, approval is assumed.